hilbert-space/pronounce/README.md

 echo "export PATH=\$PATH:`pwd`/bin" >> ~/.bash_profile
 ```

-On OS X, one can also assign a shortcut to the tool so that a selected word can
+On OS X, one can also assign a shortcut to the tool so that, regardless of the
-be looked up a single keystroke regardless of the active application.
-To this
+active application, a selected word can be easily looked up using a single
-end,
+keystroke.
+To this end,

 * open Automator,
 * select “Service” as the document type,